Jerald/cmpt489update2/index.md

 ##### Problems

 - No equivalent AVX-512 intrinsics have been found
-- Field width is 64, but value size is not set
+- Field width is 64, but value size is not fixed

 ##### Research